-Regular exercise is important for any dog.
-It helps keep them in shape but it’s really important for their mental health, too.
-Dogs love to sniff and explore so make sure your dog has plenty of opportunity to just…well…be a dog!
+Exercise is essential for all dogs.
+It helps keep them in shape but is really important for their mental health, too.
+It's so important that all dogs get a daily walk.

-Not getting enough exercise can cause health problems, like obesity, but can also lead to behavioural problems.
-Bored dogs are unhappy dogs – they can show their frustration by chewing and being destructive, barking a lot, going to the toilet in the house, or developing habits like licking too much.
+Not getting enough exercise can cause health problems, such as obesity, but can also lead to behavioural problems.
+Bored dogs are unhappy dogs – they can show their frustration by chewing, barking a lot, toileting in the house and over grooming (licking too much).

 The right amount of exercise for your dog

 How much exercise your dog needs depends on their breed, age, healthy and personality.
 Our diagram below gives a rough guide to how much exercise each breed of dog needs.

 Find out more about exercising your dog in their different life stages: